vedranaa/fibre-pack/README.md

 # fibre_packer

 Fibre packing optimized with PyTorch.
 This module provides tools for generating, optimizing, and analyzing 2D and 3D fibre packings with customizable fibre volume fraction (FVF) and misalignment.
-It is designed for use in computational materials science, especially for simulating fibre-reinforced composites.
+Achieved FVF values (shown in parentheses in the figure below) closely match the targets, even at high FVF and significant misalignment.
+The module is designed for use in computational materials science, especially for simulating fibre-reinforced composites.

 ![Results](mosaic.png)